Zayd-Waves/cipher/README.md

 # Cipher
-In my COMP 2401 class at Carleton, our professor Dr. Christine had us write up a cipher program in C. I thought it was really fun so I wrote this Java version.
+In my COMP 2401 class at Carleton University, our professor Dr. Christine had us write up a cipher program in C. I thought it was really fun so my friend [Ahmad](https://github.com/aein7) and I made this Java version to practice working collaboratively on projects with Github.